 The blood is stronger and less prone to anemia when it has adequate iron from nectarines.
 This substance helps to maintain blood pressure homeostasis and a healthy cardiovascular system.
 Copper combines with iron to make blood stronger and healthier, as well as to produce more red blood cells, which are required to avoid anemia.

 The potassium in the nectarines will regulate blood pressure, and niacin, also known as vitamin B3, lowers cholesterol and ensures healthy cognitive functions.

-- Antioxidants – Vitamin A will keep your guinea pig’s immunity in great shape.
+Vitamin A is among the best antioxidants for guinea pigs and it will keep your pet’s immunity in great shape.
 It will block the damage from the free radicals that cause diseases and early aging.
-All organs will be healthy with enough vitamin A.

 Here are the nutrition facts per 100g (3 oz) of nectarines:

 - Protein – 1.06 g

 - Dietary fiber – 1.7 g

 - Calcium – 6 mg